Last updated: February, 2019

-Picking the right battle rope might be challenging if you’ve never used or bought any before.
-There are so many different brands, materials used, lengths and diameters.
-What’s up with all that?
+Picking the right battle rope can be challenging, especially if you’ve not used them extensively or bought your own before.
+There are so many different brands, materials, and dimensions – it can be a bit much.

 You can check out our findings down below.